Are you looking for a detailed guide on Google Panda recovery?

-Having too many topics around the same topic can lead to Google panda penalty.
+Having too many topics around the same topic can lead to a Google panda penalty.

 Here’s what we do at Bloggers Passion to fix similar content issues

-We club together all the similar content type posts.
-For example, there are 3 to 4 blog posts have been published on our blog that talks about the same topic “building a profitable blog” so we decided to club all the similar posts to make one MEGA post by targeting all the relevant keywords for those topics.
+We club together all the similar content-type posts.
+For example, there are 3 to 4 blog posts that have been published on our blog that talk about the same topic “building a profitable blog” so we decided to club all the similar posts to make one MEGA post by targeting all the relevant keywords for those topics.

-As you can see the post became so massive and has all the information that one need to know about building a profitable blog in 2021 and beyond.
+As you can see the post became so massive and has all the information that one needs to know about building a profitable blog in 2024 and beyond.

 That way we’re helping people to find A to Z information around one topic and we’re also fixing similar content issues to prevent our site from getting penalized by any kind of algorithms which include Panda.

-It comes with both free and premium plans where the free plan (which offers you a browser extension to find and correct your grammar issues on the go) whereas the premium version gives you sophisticated features like plagiarism checking and having more than 200+ different grammar correction and identification algorithms to fix poor grammar issues on your site.
+It comes with both free and premium plans where the free plan (offers you a browser extension to find and correct your grammar issues on the go) whereas the premium version gives you sophisticated features like plagiarism checking and having more than 200+ different grammar corrections and identification algorithms to fix poor grammar issues on your site.